gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Delete a specific domain from the application.
 Delete a domain (secondary or shortlink domain) added to a sales channel.
 It will disable user's access to website, shared links, and other features associated with this domain.

 *Returned Response:*